-We intend to maintain our leverage over the long term at a ratio of net debt to investment in hotels (at cost) (defined as our initial acquisition price plus the gross amount of any subsequent capital investment and excluding any impairment charges) to less than 35 percent measured at the time we incur debt, and a subsequent decrease in hotel property values will not necessarily cause us to repay debt to comply with this limitation.
-However, our Board of Trustees believes that temporarily increasing our leverage limit at this stage of the lodging recovery cycle is appropriate.
-We will continue to pay down borrowings on our secured revolving credit facility with excess cash flow until we find other uses of cash such as investments in our existing hotels, hotel acquisitions or further joint venture investments.
-We intend to de-lever from our current level of 45%, which is down from 51% at December 31, 2012 as we increase our investment portfolio.
+We intend to maintain our leverage over the long term at a ratio of net debt to investment in hotels (at cost) (defined as our initial acquisition price plus the gross amount of any subsequent capital investment and excluding any impairment charges) to less than 35% measured at the time we incur debt, and a subsequent decrease in hotel property values will not necessarily cause us to repay debt to comply with this limitation.
+However, our Board of Trustees believes that temporarily increasing our leverage limit at this stage of the lodging recovery cycle is appropriate, so we will continue to make acquisitions where suitable.
+Our current leverage ratio is 26%, which is down from 51% at December 31, 2012.
+We will pay down borrowings on our secured revolving credit facility with excess cash flow until we find other uses of cash such as investments in our existing hotels, hotel acquisitions or further joint venture investments.

-At June 30, 2013 and December 31, 2012, we had \$30.5 million and \$79.5 million, respectively, in borrowings under our senior secured revolving credit facility.
-At June 30, 2013, there were 11 properties in the borrowing base under the credit agreement and the maximum borrowing availability under the revolving credit facility was approximately \$115.0 million.
-We also had mortgage debt on individual hotels aggregating \$175.8 million and \$159.7 million at June 30, 2013 and December 31, 2012, respectively.
+At September 30, 2013 and December 31, 2012, we had \$48.5 million and \$79.5 million, respectively, in borrowings under our senior secured revolving credit facility.
+On October 1, 2013, using proceeds from our September 2013 follow-on common share offering, we repaid all amounts outstanding on our credit facility of \$48.5 million.
+At September 30,

+2013, there were 11 properties in the borrowing base under the credit agreement and the maximum borrowing availability under the revolving credit facility was approximately \$115.0 million.
+We also had mortgage debt on individual hotels aggregating \$175.2 million and \$159.7 million at September 30, 2013 and December 31, 2012, respectively.

-We amended the credit facility in November 2012.
-The amendment extends the maturity date to November 5, 2015 and includes an option to extend the maturity date by an additional year.
+The maturity date of the credit facility is November 5, 2015 and includes an option to extend the maturity date by an additional year.
 Other key features of the credit facility are as follows: